strictlyManish/Backend_Series/README.md

 - ✅ **Advanced Routing & Project Structuring**
   Move from simple projects to enterprise-grade architecture with modular routes, services, and MVC-like patterns.

-- ✅ **Hosting & Deployment Basics**
-  Deploy projects to platforms like Render, Vercel, or Heroku, and learn about environment variables, scaling, and CI/CD basics.

 ---

 ## 🛠 Tools & Tech Stack